e271828e/Flight.jl/docs/notes/design/framework_spec.md

 list.
 That is auto-bubbling under another name (rows 43, 145).
 The single source must be **authored data, never inferred structure**.

-**[Generic holding](#g-generic-holding) = imposed contract.** A parent holding a child generically constrains it exactly through the faces its wires and boundary connections reference: build a `World` whose concrete aircraft lacks a referenced face and the error names the `World` entry — build-time structural typing, no new vocabulary (a formal required-faces declaration on domain abstract types remains possible sugar).
+**[Generic holding](#g-generic-holding) = imposed derived contract.** A parent holding a child generically constrains it exactly through the faces its wires and interface connections reference: build a `World` whose concrete aircraft lacks a referenced face and the error names the `World` entry — build-time structural typing, no new vocabulary (a formal required-faces declaration on domain abstract types remains possible sugar).